 STANDARD COMPLIANCE STATEMENT COA INTERPRETATIONS & TIPS DRAFT/COMPLIANCE This column is applicable to candidacy programs only!
-B2.0.1: Discusses how its mission and goals are consistent with generalist practice as defined in EP 2.0.
+B2.0.1: The program discusses how its mission and goals are consistent with generalist practice as defined in EP 2.0.
 Narrative explains how the program's mission is consistent with generalist practice.
 Narrative explains how the program's goals are consistent with generalist practice.
 If program options have different missions and/or goals, discuss for each program option.
 This standard focuses less upon curricular offerings and more on the program's mission statement and the definition of generalist practice in EP 2.0.
 This standard asks for a brief discussion of how the definition of generalist practice (located in EP 2.0) is consistent with the program's mission and goals detailed in AS 1.0.
 Discuss each component of the generalist practice definition located in EP 2.0.
 Consider including a table identifying the components of the program's mission, program's goals, and definition of generalist practice to visually demonstrate the relationship.
 Tables help clarify consistency and visually separate text, however, a narrative discussion of how the program's mission and goals are consistent with the generalist practice definition must be included.
 It can be helpful to bold, underline, italicize, etc. bold, underline, italicize, etc. the components of the mission and goals that align with components of the generalist practice definition to highlight language consistencies.
 Use subheadings to clearly address each component of the standard.
 Each program option should be explicitly addressed in response to each standard.
 COMPLIANCE AT BENCHMARK 1 and 3 B2.0.2: The program provides a rationale for its formal curriculum design demonstrating how it is used to develop a coherent and integrated curriculum for both classroom and field.
 Narrative provides a rationale for the program's formal curriculum design across all program options.
-Narrative explains how the program's curriculum design is used to develop a coherent and integrated curriculum for both This is a discussion of the concepts, theories, pedagogical ideas, and precepts that inform the formal curriculum design for generalist practice (e.g., plan of study).
+Narrative explains how the program's curriculum design is used to develop a coherent and integrated curriculum for both Curriculum is defined on pg.
+22 of the EPAS.
+Curriculum design is defined on pg.
+20 of the EPAS.
+This is a discussion of the concepts, theories, pedagogical ideas, and precepts that inform the formal curriculum design for generalist practice (e.g., plan of study).
 What content is engaged before what?
 What content is engaged concurrently?
 Why?
 How is course content integrated with field?
-Is there a developmental order to the curriculum?
-Why does the configuration of your courses make coherent sense overall?
-COMPLIANCE AT BENCHMARK 1 and 3 classroom and field across all program options.
-Is there a logical progression through the curriculum?
-How does a student experience the curriculum from admission through graduation?
-For example, if a program representative were to walk a prospective student through the generalist level of the program what would that look like and why?
-It is helpful to include a visual semester-by-semester plan of study, typically a table/chart provided by the registrar's office.
-Narrative should focus on required social work courses (i.e., content all students receive) but may include summary information regarding electives, general education requirements, certificate programs, dual degree programs, and other optional curricular offerings.
-Rather than provide a list of courses and descriptions (e.g., course catalog), programs are expected to provide a narrative describing how the courses influence and build upon each other, as opposed to discussing each course individually.
-Programs may consider sectioning the narrative by semester or year depending upon the curriculum design.
-Programs determine the formal/official title of the degree awarded.
+Is there a developmental order to COMPLIANCE AT BENCHMARK 1 and 3 classroom and field all program options , , , , , , , , , , , , , , , , , , , , degree awarded.
+The number of credit hours for degree attainment / conferral is within the purview of the program, their institution, state-based higher education authority, and/or regional accreditor.
+The COA nor EPAS address credit hour requirements.
+Programs are advised to inquire with their state's licensing board regarding any post-degree practice implications.
 Use subheadings to clearly address each component of the standard.
-Each program option should be explicitly addressed in response to each standard.
+Each program option should be explicitly addressed in